the-isf-academy/making-with-code-revamp/site/content/courses/cs10/unit02/01_act01/00_request_response/_index.md

 {{< code-action "Head over to your web browser and navigate to:" >}} [http://localhost:8000](http://localhost:8000).

 {{< checkpoint >}}
-Each student should individually answer this question, and the questions later in this lab.
+Complete the checkpoints questions on the worksheet as you move through the lab.

 {{< write-action >}} **A.0:** What is the name of the color shown on the web page?